Group Ring Valued Hilbert Modular Forms: Introduction

 \begin{ithm} Fix $n > 0$.
 For $k$ sufficiently large and divisible by $(p-1)$, there exists a form $V \in M_k((1), 1, \Z_{(p)})$ whose $q$-expansions (at all cusps) are congruent to $1$ modulo $p^n$. \end{ithm}

-The Hida--Wiles version of this result does not require $V$ to have level 1 and trivial nebentypus; their construction uses the theta series associated to a certain cyclotomic extension of $F$.
+This form $V$ is needed for the applications of \cite{dk}, \cite{dk2}.
+The Hida--Wiles version of this result does not require $V$ to have level 1 and trivial nebentype; their construction uses the theta series associated to a certain cyclotomic extension of $F$.
 One could deduce our strengthening from their result by averaging, but this would require an understanding of the $q$-expansion of the theta series at {\em all} cusps.
 It is more convenient to prove the existence of a modular form with $q$-expansion congruent to $1$ mod $p$ at all cusps via a geometric argument by lifting the Hasse invariant, as in \cite{ag}.
 This is the strategy that we employ.